AvolitesLtd/TitanManual/docs/system-settings/dmx-output-mapping.md

 Sapphire       | 64  | 16 (note 3)

 Note 1: Simulator outputs DMX spoiler every few minutes <br/>
-Note 2: T3 licence can be expanded to 64 universes with optional licence pack, onboard processing remains 16 lines. <br/>
+Note 2: T3 System Limit can be expanded to 64 universes with optional licence pack, onboard processing remains 16 lines. <br/>
 Note 3: Processing for extra lines can be added using TNP (TitanNet Processing)

 The console itself will process DMX output for a number of lines as shown above, for larger systems above that you need to network the console to one or more [Avolites TitanNet Processing (TNP) nodes](../titan-net.md).
-This off-loads the DMX processing, allowing the console to control up to its maximum licensed number of DMX universes (a TNP will not increase the number of licensed universes available from a system, nor can you increase the number of licensed universes by connecting multiple devices).
+This off-loads the DMX processing, allowing the console to control up to its system limit of DMX universes (a TNP will not increase the system limit for the number of universes available from a system, nor can you increase the system limit by connecting multiple devices).

->  If a show file is loaded into a console with a lower number of licensed outputs, the lowest-numbered lines will be output.
+>  If a show file is loaded into a console with a lower system limit, the lowest-numbered lines will be output.
 All patch and programming information will be retained for other lines but no control data will be output.

 ## Default output settings